effiechroni/deep-learning-in-computational-mechanics/README.md

 ## Contact
-In case of questions or the discovery of any bugs, please feel free to reach out to **leon_herrmann@yahoo.de**
+In case of questions or the discovery of any bugs, please feel free to reach out to **leon.herrmann@uni-weimar.de**